zopefoundation/zope.app.apidoc/src/zope/app/apidoc/codemodule/browser/README.txt

 Code Browser Presentation Components
 ====================================

-This document describes the API of the views complementing the varius code browser documentation components.
+This document describes the API of the views complementing the various code browser documentation components.
 The views can be found in

   >>> from zope.app.apidoc.codemodule import browser